dart-lang/language/working/macros/feature-specification.md

 ## Macro declarations

-Macros are a special type of class, which use the `macro` keyword in place of the `class` keyword, and have some additional limitations that classes don't have.
+Macros are a special type of class, which are preceded by the `macro` keyword, and have some additional limitations that classes don't have.

 This keyword allows compilers (and users) to identify macros at a glance, without having to check the type hierarchy to see if they implement `Macro`.